• Skip to primary navigation

 You can easily transform a basic vanilla cupcake into something a little boozier with just a bit of wine!
 Cake Mix Desserts are truly my favorite to make because they don't take a lot of prep time and always come out with amazing flavor.

-A little rosé infused buttercream is the perfect way to finish them off.
-Serve these for your friend's birthday or make them for yourself.
+A little rosé infused buttercream is the perfect way to finish these rose wine cupcakes off.
+Serve these for your friend’s birthday or make them for yourself.

 Ingredients